nexentaedge/nexentaedge.github.io/src/docs/kubernetes-solo.md

 Download YAML file and edit your site local parameters:

-- Prepare state PV `/mnt/nedge-target-state`.
+- Prepare state local PV `/mnt/nedge-target-state`.
 It can be just empty directory.
-- Prepare storage PV `/mnt/nedge-target-data`.
+- Prepare storage local PV `/mnt/nedge-target-data`.
 Either keep it empty or mount pre-formatted drives to it.
 Minimally 4 drives is recommended.
+- Ensure that /usr/bin/kubectl command is available on the path.
+This will be used by management POD to start / stop / reconfigure storage services.

 Once these are ready, simply execute the following command: